cellml/libcellml/docs/dev_building_newer.rst

 Windows CMake-GUI
 +++++++++++++++++

-In Windows the CMake options are slightly different.
-Please note that in CMake GUI Configuration applications, the config variable is prefixed with ``LIBCELLML_``, and in Windows that neither ``MEMCHECK`` nor coverage testing is available.
+The CMake-GUI gives slightly different options - chief among these being that the config variables are prefixed with ``LIBCELLML_``.
+Also, in Windows note that neither ``MEMCHECK`` nor ``COVERAGE`` testing options are available.

 .. include:: dev_configuration_options.rst

-When we use the CMake-GUI application on Windows, we first set the location of the source files and the location for the generated build files.
+As with any CMake session we first set the location of the source files (your ``LIBCELLML_SRC`` directory) and a location for the generated build files (your ``LIBCELLML_BUILD`` directory).
 Don’t worry about setting the options at this stage, you can just push *Configure* and CMake will try and find what it needs.
 You can edit anything you need to in the next step.

 .. _fig_devBuilding_windowsCMakeGUISourceBuildDirs: